kmarkus/rFSM/README.md

 load it *after* other plugins that transform events (such as timeevents), so that it picks up the transformed events.

+## Tools

+Command-line programs for working with rFSM models from the outside.

 ### `rfsm-sim` tool: simple rfsm simulator

 A small command line simulator for running a fsm *interactively*.
 It